smeup/ketchup/packages/ketchup/src/components/kup-form/readme.md

 ## Validation

-By default fields values are validated when the form is submitted or when the fields prop is updated.
+By default fields values are validated when the form is submitted or when another form action is submitted or when the fields prop is updated.

 If you set a liveValidate=true inside config prop everytime a field is blurred a form validation is performed.